 Criteria for the foundation of a section:

-- The proposal for the establishment of a new section has to be supported by five people.
+- The proposal for the establishment of a new division has to be supported by five people.
 It has to be sent in written form to the steering committee by the 30th of September each year, if it shall be decided on the next general meeting which normally takes place in spring.

 - description of the general issue

-- aims and tasks of the section
+- aims and tasks of the division

 - a specific working program